allisonmachado/blog.allison.bsb.br/posts/mysql-transaction-model.md

 # Explicit Locking Reads :link:

+> :memo: Sometimes the MySQL documentation refers to "explicit locking reads" simply as "locking reads".

 According to the mysql docs: *"If you query data and then insert or update related data within the same transaction, the regular SELECT statement does not give enough protection.
 Other transactions can update or delete the same rows you just queried"*.
-Be aware that, sometimes the MySQL documentation refers to "explicit locking reads" simply as "locking reads".

 > Explicit locking reads are only possible when autocommit is disabled (either by beginning transaction with START TRANSACTION or by setting autocommit to 0.) :pencil: